BenjaminBLi/integ120/public knowledge and culture.md

 This is the collective knowledge of all humans - that is, everything an individual could possibly learn ever.
+It also involves phenomenon such as [[illusions of knowledge]].